Carol Cram in Sirmione on Lake Garda in northern Italy

 Grottoes of Catallus

-The grottoes turned out to be a Roman villa built between the end of the 1st century BCE and the beginning of the 1st century CE.
-The ruins were rediscovered in the 15th century and at first resembled caves, hence the name “grottoes.”
+The grottoes turn out to be the remains of Roman villa built between the end of the 1st century BCE and the beginning of the 1st century CE.
+Called grotte di catullo in Italian, the ruins were rediscovered in the 15th century and at first resembled caves, hence the name “grottoes.”
 Over the centuries, archaeologists slowly unearthed a remarkable complex that must have been a Roman billionaire’s dream palace.

 Despite his raving about the place, there is no evidence linking Catallus to this particular villa, mostly because he died before it was built.

 Anyway, the name stuck, and wow—the site is definitely worth a visit.
-The villa is situated on a promontory at the very top of the peninsula with stunning views of the lake and mountains On a warm and breezy April day with few other tourists around, the leisurely ramble among olive groves atop the ruins was an artsy traveler’s dream come true.
+The villa is situated on a promontory at the very top of the peninsula with stunning views of the lake and mountains On a warm and breezy April day with few other tourists around, enjoying the lake views during a leisurely ramble among olive groves atop the ruins are an artsy traveler’s dream come true.

 Overlooking the Roman ruins and the view across Lake Garda